Drive-Up COVID-19 Testing

 What Testing Methods for COVID-19 do you offer?

-We are offering two testing methods to detect coronavirus:
+We are offering 3 testing methods to detect coronavirus:

 PCR Testing via nasal swab or mouth swab (tests for active infection)